asmita-kalena/python_COVID-LIVE-DATA/README.md

 Current COVID-19 pandemic live updates using python and display into a bar chart

-# Running this project on python3.4.3 version
+# This project is running on python3.4.3 version

 # Installed packages: